trailofbits/algo/docs/deploy-to-ubuntu.md

 # Local Installation

-You can use Algo to configure a pre-existing server as an AlgoVPN rather than using it create and configure a new server on a supported cloud provider.
+You can use Algo to configure a pre-existing server as an AlgoVPN rather than using it to create and configure a new server on a supported cloud provider.
 This is referred to as a **local** installation rather than a **cloud** deployment.

 Install the Algo scripts following the normal installation instructions, then choose:
 ```